bjjb/ebayr/README.md

     $ gem install ebayr

+## Ruby < 1.9

+Older versions of ruby are no longer supported as of v0.0.10.
+To use ebayr with Ruby 1.8, try version v0.0.9.

+    $ gem install ebayr -v '=0.0.9'

+You may need to install an earlier version of activesupport in order to make this work (since the dependency i18n does not support 1.8 after version 0.6.11).
+Your mileage may vary, and you probably should update your Ruby version anyway.

 ## Usage

 To use the eBay Trading API, you'll need a developer keyset.
 Sign up at